micronDLA/SDK/README.md

 <img src="docs/pics/2fpga2model.png" width="900" height="735"/>

 ## Multiple Clusters with input batching
-For simplicity, now assume you have 1 FPGA and inside it we have 2 Micron DLA clusters.
+For simplicity, now assume you have one FPGA and inside it we have two Micron DLA clusters.
-Each cluster execute their own set of instructions, so we can also batch the input (just like the 2 FPGA case before).
+Each cluster can execute its own set of instructions, so we can also batch the input (just like the two FPGA case before).
 The difference is that both clusters share the same main memory in the FPGA card.
-Following similar strategy from 2 FPGA with input batching, the following code snippet shows you how to use 2 clusters to process 2 images:
+Following a similar strategy as the two FPGA with input batching example, the following code snippet shows you how to use two clusters to process two images:

 ```python
 import microndla